lorgxyz/CSCI6711-Project-Group6/README.md

 To run ML models, download as many of the Merged csv files as your machine can handle.
 Recommenation is to begin with one file and scale up as desired.

 Direct link to merged csv files: http://cicresearch.ca/IOTDataset/CIC_IOT_Dataset2023/Dataset/CSV/MERGED_CSV/

-To run snort, download PCAPs for the attacks you would like to replay Direct link to PCAP files: http://cicresearch.ca/IOTDataset/CIC_IOT_Dataset2023/Dataset/PCAP/
+To run snort, download PCAPs for the attacks you would like to replay.

+Direct link to PCAP files: http://cicresearch.ca/IOTDataset/CIC_IOT_Dataset2023/Dataset/PCAP/

 ### Step 2: Run the experiments